ursustefan11/ursustefan11/README.md

 ### Hi there 👋

 ### I'm Stefan and I'm based in the United Kingdom.
 I'm currently working on building my portfolio to start my data career.
+You can check the project I've worked on down below, in the pinned section.

 I'm particularly interested in:
 + CS Fundamentals: DSA